eatyourpeas/checktick/docs/ai-survey-generator.md

 ### "AI Assistant tab not visible"

 The feature requires configuration.
-Contact your instance administrator to enable the RCPCH Ollama integration.
+Contact your instance administrator to enable the LLM integration.
+See [Self-Hosting Configuration](/docs/self-hosting-configuration/) for setup instructions.

 ### "Session creation failed"